petar/GoHTTP/README.md

 for Go's HTTP infrastructure, like smart server classes, RESTful API servers, etc.

-The the packages in this project are used "in production" on a few sites that I run, like e.g. [Population algorithms](http://popalg.org).
+The packages in this project are used "in production" on a few sites that I run, like e.g. [Population algorithms](http://popalg.org).

 ## Installation